French Beach, Karachi

 French Beach of Karachi is located halfway between Hawkes Bay and Paradise Point, is a small fishing village frequented by Karachi's elite class and known to the locals as Haji Ismill Goth.

 Access to French Beach from Karachi

-French Beach, located approximately 70 kilometers from Karachi, is accessible by road and is a popular destination for both residents and tourists.
+French Beach, located approximately 70 km from Karachi, is accessible by road and is a popular destination for both residents and tourists.
 The journey can take about 2-3 hours, depending on traffic and road conditions.
 Travelers can drive or hire a private vehicle to reach the beach.